Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

-- The Navigation Bar and Footer are the same across all pages, including both error handling pages.
+- The Navigation Bar and Footer are the same on all pages, including both error handling pages.